 Schad contended that the ban violated the First Amendment.
 City officials countered that they were exercising traditional police powers in enforcing a zoning law.

 Municipal, county, and New Jersey appeals courts all rejected his claim.
 After the New Jersey Supreme Court declined review, Schad appealed to the U.S. Supreme Court.

-Court rules that banning live entertainment restricts wide range of protected expression
+Court said that banning live entertainment restricts First Amendment-protected expression

 Writing for the majority, Justice Byron R. White reasoned that the ban impacted a wide range of protected expression such as plays, musicals, concerts, and dance.
 He noted that live entertainment cannot be banned simply because it contains nudity.